ProfBird/AndroidAppExamples-Java/README.md

       * layouts for both screen orientations:
          *  portrait
          *  landscape
+      *  Activity state is saved in a Bundle using the onSaveInstanceState callback method.

 * Multi-ActivityDemo
   * A very simple app that demonstrates starting a second activity